ibaiul/url-shortener/README.md

 With Spring Boot Actuator and Micrometer application/business metrics are exposed which get ingested by Prometheus in this case.

 #### QA
-Unit, integration and acceptance tests covering %100 of the code and ensuring user flows works as expected.
+Unit, integration and acceptance tests covering all the code and ensuring user flows works as expected.

 Smoke tests send alerts in case of failure or availability issues